shashankAcn/cldr-ta/README.md

-# Cloudera Tech Assessment
+# Assessment

-This page outlines and explains the architecture and steps performed for the Tech Assessment for Cloudera.
+This page outlines and explains the architecture and steps performed.
 The page will also outline all the reasons of choosing the mentioned architecture and further improvements that could be incorporated.

 ### Problem Statement